Rocket Fuel

 We might call this the Happy Valley effect (after the lovely Wellington suburb which is home to the landfill and recycling centre): if you give yourself a special name to try to indicate to everybody that you’re smashing it, you’re probably not smashing it at all.

-This is my advice to nearly everybody who invests via angel groups: start by investing via venture funds instead.12 That would also have the benefit of increasing the size of the local funds.
+Would-be angels should start by investing via venture funds instead.
+That would also have the benefit of increasing the size of the local funds.

-If, after that, you still feel like you want to “give back” then the next level is putting your hand up to be a director or advisor to one venture.
-Of course, the challenge then is you need to be picked by founders based on the contribution you can make in the future, rather than the cheque you have written in the past.
+The next level after that is being a director or advisor to one venture.
+Of course, the challenge then is to be picked by founders based on the contribution you can make in the future, rather than the cheque you have written in the past.

 To light a fire we need three things: fuel, oxygen and heat.

-To create a vibrant venture capital sector we need spare capital, founders with insight who are willing to start great companies to invest it in and investors with the judgement required to predict which companies could be great before this is obvious (keeping in mind that most startups are not great).
+To create a vibrant venture capital sector we need available capital, founders with insight who are willing to start great companies to invest in, and investors with the judgement required to predict which companies could be great before this is obvious (keeping in mind that most startups are not great).

-Unfortunately Meatloaf can’t help us in this case: all three elements are necessary.
+Unfortunately Meatloaf can’t help us in this case: all three elements are necessary.21

-We’ve focussed on fuel so much and for so long, that we forgot that for a blaze we need oxygen and heat too.
+We’ve focussed on fuel so much and for so long, we forgot that for a blaze we need oxygen and heat too.
 We need to put this myth behind us, so we can start to focus on the real constraints.
-If we think that raising capital is hard wait until we try and spend it efficiently!
+If we think that raising capital is hard, wait until we try to spend it efficiently.

 It’s never going to be easy for a specific startup to raise capital.
 There is a good reason for that.
 The returns from any early-stage investment are extremely uncertain.
 This means that only particular types of companies are attractive to venture investors.
 Most startups never get to that stage.

 We need to stop blaming a non-existent shortage of capital for that reality.
-We should understand that some companies are able to raise all the capital they need relatively easily, while others will always struggle.
-If we want more startups to be funded then we need to create more companies that match what investors are looking for.
+We should understand that some companies are able to raise all the capital they need, while others will struggle.
+If we want more startups to be funded then we need to create more companies with the characteristics investors are looking for.

 Investors are always going to take advantage of subsidies and underwriting if they are available.
 We should stop offering them, at least until we can better articulate the public benefits and collective return on that investment.
-The private benefits are more obvious and now well proven, but by themselves definitely don’t justify the cost of incentives (unless we still believe in the trickle-down effect).
+The private benefits are more obvious and now well proven, but by themselves definitely don’t justify the cost of incentives.

 We already have one of the most generous environments for early-stage investors in the world, including a 0% capital gains tax.
-We should push back on those who say they need even more incentive to invest.
-This will reduce the noise and increase the signal.
+We should push back on anybody who says they need even more incentive to invest.

-For example, imagine a generous system where we incentivise startup investors purely by waiving all tax on capital gains.
+For example, imagine a generous system where we incentivise startup investors by waiving all tax on capital gains.
 Unlike subsidies currently paid in advance, this would mean that taxpayers don’t take on any of the up-front risk.
-Plus the benefits flow mostly to those investors who generate the outcomes we want by successfully turning startups into high-growth companies.
+Plus the benefits flow mostly to the investors who generate the outcomes we say we want by successfully turning startups into high-growth companies.

-This would actually be easy to implement.
+This would be trivial to implement.
 The capital gains tax on startup investments in New Zealand is already 0%.
 We just need to turn off the subsidies!

-(Perhaps we need to consider that a quid pro quo of no capital gains taxes could be a requirement that results are public, so that everybody can have a more accurate picture of what successful exits look like.
-In the absence of that at the moment, many of the exits that get publicity are not as great as founders and investors in those companies represent, and at the same time many of the biggest wins go mostly under the radar.)
+In the meantime perhaps a quid pro quo to no capital gains taxes could be a requirement that results are public, so that we all get a more accurate picture of what’s happening.
+In the absence of that at the moment, many of the publicised exits are not as great as founders and investors in those companies represent, and at the same time many of the biggest wins go under the radar.

 We need to stop copying what has worked overseas and wondering why it doesn’t work here.
-Unless we can recreate the specific context of other countries we’re unlikely to replicate their results.
-Instead, we need to think about our own context, and play to our strengths.
+Unless we can recreate the specific context of other countries we’re unlikely to replicate their results.24 Instead, we need to think about our own context, and play to our strengths.
+Imagine a future historian writing about the successful New Zealand technology ecosystem.
+What are the natural strengths they will highlight?

 We need to be honest about the results we’ve achieved.
-Otherwise it’s difficult to do more of what’s works and less of what doesn’t.
+Otherwise it’s difficult to do more of what’s worked and less of what doesn’t.
 Sadly, while we encourage startups to fail fast, we did the exact opposite with VIF and SCIF.
-We doubled down.
-Multiple times!
+We doubled down.25 Multiple times.26

-The newer venture funds VIF have backed subsequently, including Pioneer Capital and Movac, have done better.
+The newer venture funds VIF have backed, including Pioneer Capital and Movac, have done better.
 But they’ve been fighting against the headwind of those initial failures, which not only lost money, but also sent the signal that raising and deploying venture capital in New Zealand is impossibly hard work.
-We still incorrectly believe that, even as international funds set up local offices and local Kiwisaver funds allocate a portion of their capital to this asset class.
+We still incorrectly believe that, even as international funds set up local offices27 and local Kiwisaver funds start to allocate a portion of their capital to this asset class.28

 We need to stop behaving as if capital is our constraint.
 Rather than complaining about how difficult it is to raise venture capital, we need to start being honest about why it’s hard.
 Then we can work on being good enough to overcome those obstacles.